OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

   Without correction, your Digital Surface Models (DSM), Digital Terrain Models (DTM), and derived CHM will be **offset vertically**, often by **20 to 50 meters** depending on location.

 * **Consistency across years**
-  Applying geoid correction ensures that metrics like CHM are directly comparable across time points and regions—even if the original LiDAR datasets used different vertical datums.
+  Applying geoid correction ensures that metrics like CHM are directly comparable across time points and regions—even if the original Lidar datasets used different vertical datums.

 * **Required for scientific accuracy**
   When conducting ecological analysis, carbon stock estimation, or forest structure change detection, **absolute elevation matters**.
 Vertical bias can distort CHM values and affect downstream statistics.